teambit/docs/docs/conf-bit-json.md

 - Type: `string`
 - Default: `components/{name}`

-Define the default directory inside which all imported components will reside.
+Define the directory inside which all imported components will reside.
 The path is relative to the workspace configuration location.

 Override this path for a specific component using `bit import --path`.

-## defaultScope
+## dependenciesDirectory

-Type: `string`
+- Type: `string`
-Default: none
+- Default: `components/.dependencies`

-For components that are exported for the first time, sets the scope as the component's default scope, and mark the component as exported (not staged).
+Specifies the directory that contains all the components that are dependencies of components that were imported.
+The path is relative to the workspace configuration location.

 ## saveDependenciesAsComponents